-According to the recent 2011 UPA Salary Survey which gathers salary and other job-related information from UPA members, some insightful facts and figures regarding the unmoderated remote usability testing space were revealed.
-Most importantly, Unmoderated Remote Usability Testing has increased 28% since 2009 (it wasn’t even listed as a research method in 2007!).
-Read on to find out more…
+According to the 2011 UPA Salary Survey which gathers salary and other job-related information from UPA members, some insightful facts and figures regarding the unmoderated remote usability testing space were revealed.
+Most importantly, Unmoderated Remote Usability Testing has increased 28% since 2009 (it wasn’t even listed as a research method in 2007).
+Our friend, Jeff Sauro, at MeasuringUsability.com has deciphered the results in full detail on his site, but here are a few of the highlights:

 - 52% are conducting testing in a lab